Library Estate Appraisal Guide: Signed Books, Shelf Groups & Mixed Rare-Book Collections

 Move to the manuscript and archives guide if shelves contain correspondence, papers, ledgers, or broader documentary files.

 Can an executor start with shelf photos instead of item photos?
 Yes.
-Shelf photos are often the best first step because they let the appraiser understand grouping, spot likely exceptions, and decide what needs closer item-by-item documentation.
+Shelf photos are often the best first step because they preserve order, show grouping, and help the appraiser decide what needs closer item-by-item documentation.